 Compost – another ideal place for a hedgehog to make a nest and rear its young.
 Take care when turning the heap; one thrust of a fork can easily kill more than one baby hedgehog.
 The safest time to spread the heap is probably Oct/Nov when most babies have left their mum and adults have not yet started to hibernate.
 Partly used bags of compost may also have nesting hedgehogs in them.

-Slug Pellets – try alternatives, REMEMBER METALDEHYDE SLUG PELLETS CAN KILL, if you must use them, use sparingly and pick up the dead slugs and snails as soon as possible.
+Slug Pellets – We ask that you don’t use slug pellets at all.
+If you must use them, use sparingly in the middle of a narrow pipe or under a slab raised just off the ground with pebbles and pick up the dead slugs and snails as soon as possible.
 Read the directions for use before you use the product.
 Much better to use organic methods that don’t risk harming hedgehogs or other animals.

 Sheds – do not suddenly decide to keep doors closed which have previously been left open for some weeks without first checking that there is no nesting hedgehog inside.
 Keep chemicals, oil etc in both sheds and garages out of the reach of hedgehogs.
 We receive a lot of calls in summer from people dismantling sheds that find a mother with babies under it – so do take care or dismantle in October when the hoglets have left the nest and hibernation may not have started.

-Dogs – also share the garden with the hedgehogs.
-If you have a dog that you know attacks hedgehogs try to warn the hedgehog when the dog is being let out eg turn on an outside light a minute or so before letting the dog out.
+Dogs – If you have a dog that you know attacks hedgehogs try to warn the hedgehog when the dog is being let out eg turn on an outside light a minute or so before letting the dog out.
 Also for the dogs final patrol of the evening you might consider putting him on his lead or using a muzzle.
 These precautions should only be necessary at night.
 You may notice that hedgehogs have their own routine ie they appear at a certain time from a certain point.
 If this is observed keep the dog in during those times.

 Not all the above suggestions will be practical for one reason or another but be aware of the dangers of some of your gardening activities and try to minimise these dangers.

-Feeding – to encourage a hedgehog to stay in or near your garden ensure it has a fresh supply of water available – especially in very hot weather – and leave a dish of hedgehog food, meaty cat or dog food or cat biscuits, in a place where the hedgehog can get it, but not the local cats (eg under something low).
+Feeding – to encourage a hedgehog to stay in or near your garden ensure it has a fresh supply of water available – especially in very hot weather – and leave a dish of good quality meaty hedgehog food, meaty cat or dog food or cat biscuits, in a place where the hedgehog can get it, but not the local cats (eg under something low).
+TIP: look for meat as the first ingredient.
 Visit our website for more details or write to the address below for more free leaflets.

 If there are babies in the nest, again replace the nesting material, handling the nest as little as possible so as not to leave your smell on it.
-Keep an eye on the nest to see if mum returns.
-If there is no sign of her by the next morning telephone the BHPS for advice and a local contact.
+Keep an eye on the nest to see if mum returns and telephone the BHPS for advice and a local contact.
 Do not allow friends, children etc to uncover the nest for a peep.
 If the mother has returned, she may abandon or even eat her young if she is disturbed again.